 Xylitol is a low-glycaemic sweetener and is metabolized independently of insulin.
 Xylitol does not cause the sharp increase in blood sugar levels or the associated serum insulin response, which is usually seen following consumption of other carbohydrates.
 Thus, Xylitol can be recommended as a sugar-free sweetener suitable for diabetics as well as for the general population seeking a healthier lifestyle.

-7 out of 8 people would recommend this product26/09/2018, By CarikaI like this, easy to store and use when camping or travelling21/09/2018, By ShimI feel compelled to share this extract:
+8 out of 9 people would recommend this product01/11/2018, By AnonymousIt's keto friendly.
+Very convenient for on the go.
+Excellent bag filler too26/09/2018, By CarikaI like this, easy to store and use when camping or travelling21/09/2018, By ShimI feel compelled to share this extract:

 Xylitol Side Effects